Jwesley11/100-days-of-code/log.md

 **Thoughts:** Good work today.
 Definitely need to start reading in my spare time the YDKJS books so I can get a better handle on that stuff.

 **Link to work:** Everything is available in the CS50 IDE for right now.
 May start updating files individually.
 Not sure how that will work moving forward.

+### Day 4: October 1, 2018

+**Today's Progress**: Added markers to the map, and updated removeMarker functionality so that you can move and find new cities.

+**Thoughts:** Right now I'm having an issue displaying the articles on each of the markers.
+I somehow need to implement jQuery so that on 'click' the markers will display the info of the articles function.
+I need to look into accessing the data in a JSON response.
+Spent a while reading about it today and should have a better grasp on it tomorrow hopefully.

+**Link to work:** Everything is available in the CS50 IDE for right now.
+May start updating files individually.
+Not sure how that will work moving forward.